-Are development restrictions enough to protect this downtown Carrboro neighborhood?
+Neighbors said too many students were moving in.
+But will fix make housing cost more?

 The Carrboro Board of Aldermen unanimously adopted an ordinance Tuesday creating an overlay district for the Lloyd-Broad streets neighborhood.
 An overlay district is comparable to the neighborhood conservation districts found in Chapel Hill.

-The ordinance, which applies only to Lloyd-Broad, establishes building standards for new construction, restricts the size of additions to existing homes and limits the number of unrelated people living in residence to four people.
-It also creates a 36-month grace period for landlords to bring their rentals into compliance with the new occupancy rules.
+The ordinance applies only to Lloyd-Broad.
+It sets building standards for new construction, restricts the size of additions to existing homes and limits the number of unrelated people living in residence to four people.

+It also creates a three-year grace period for landlords to bring their rentals into compliance with the new occupancy rules.
 The ordinance will be reviewed every 18 months.

-Several members of the board called the ordinance an emergency measure that may have unintended consequences.
+Several board members called the ordinance an emergency measure that may have unintended consequences.

 "I came to tonight's proposal with a willingness to go this route hesitantly," Alderman Damon Seils said.
 "I hope that we will all continue this conversation and be very careful about the way that these kinds of regulations are handled in the future.
-I think that these tools are in the long term, probably not the best approach to dealing with some of the issues that the neighborhood is facing."
+I think that these tools are, in the long term, probably not the best approach to dealing with some of the issues that the neighborhood is facing."

-Alderwoman Jacquie Gist said adopting the ordinance could hasten changes in the neighborhood to make it a less affordable place to live.
+Alderwoman Jacquie Gist said adopting the ordinance could hasten changes that make the neighborhood less affordable.

 "It's leaning towards gentrification," Gist said.
 "And I'm afraid that it's going to make it an even more desirable, therefore, expensive place to live.
 People who live there now can continue to live there.
-But people who are working class people just coming here won't be able to.
+But people who are working-class people just coming here won't be able to.

 "I want to protect the neighborhood.
 It's a catch-22 because protecting the neighborhood makes it even more desirable.
 And it makes it even less affordable."